 311.10 Political Campaigning Requirements

-Campaign activities may be conducted in the free speech area at the Bobcat Stadium, which is the green space in front of the reader board .
-Please see free speech map.
+Campaign activities may be conducted in accordance with MSU Freedom of Expression Policy .
 No campaign activities are allowed within the fenced enclosure of the stadium.
-Campaign activities may be conducted in the areas adjacent to the Brick Breeden Fieldhouse.
+Campaign activities at the Brick Breeden Fieldhouse may be conducted in accordance with MSU Freedom of Expression Policy.
 No campaign activities are allowed within the Fieldhouse, without written notice to the Director of Sports Facilities, by the organization, which is sponsoring the specific event.

 Within all other areas of Sports Facilities, no campaign activities are allowed, except by written invitation, and with written notice to the Vice President of Administration, by an official University organization, and in conjunction with a specific event.
 This provision does not apply to ASMSU campaigns.